NatashaTechwiz/stadistwiz/README.md

 ## License

-Refer to the LICENSE.md file for details
+Refer to the LICENSE file for details

 ## Executing Program